Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 You can move an attribute to the *DELETED ATTRIBUTES* tab if it is no longer needed.
 Attributes that are assigned as defining attributes to any variant set cannot be deleted.
 For detailed information on variant sets, see [Manage a variant set](./07_ManageVariantSets.md).

-As there are usually dependencies on an attribute, for example, through an attribute set or created products, it is strongly recommended not to delete an attribute.
+As there are usually dependencies on an attribute, for example, through an attribute set or created entities, it is strongly recommended not to delete an attribute.
 Instead, you can deactivate an attribute and thus prevent its use, see [Deactivate an attribute](#deactivate-an-attribute).

 #### Prerequisites